Wildlife Photography Workshop in Península Valdés

 Finally, choosing the right set of lenses is not easy.
 If you encounter difficulties and need some suggestions do not hesitate to contact us.

 The most important feature of a tripod is its stability.
-Since it is a trip that involves some trekking we will have to take into account also the weight.
+Since every journey includes some trekking, we must also take into account the weight.

 We suggest a good carbon tripod that maintains a good balance between weight and stability, that can easily change from one height to another and that locks in little space.